 A good photo would be a clear, zoomed-out picture that highlights all of the damage done, whether that be to a single item or multiple items.
 It is important that the insurance company is able to see all the damage to all contents, from a single photo.
 Of course, damage may not be noticed from one zoomed-out photo, so having zoomed-in pictures is helpful!
 Still, insurance companies always want to see a photo of the whole damaged item.

-Insurance companies typically reject photos that are:
+Insurance companies typically reject claims that:

-• Blurry and small, or are zoomed in so heavily that the nature of the photo is unclear
+Includes photos that are blurry and small, or are zoomed in so heavily that the nature of the photo is unclear

-• Claims that do not provide clear photos of the full item(s) in the shipment
+Do not provide clear photos of the full item(s) in the shipment

 Packaging Photos